PRUNERS/pruners.github.io/content/archer.md

 If you already have Spack, you can omit the first line.

-2. **Manual: Recommended for developers and contributors**
+### 2. Manual Installation: Recommended for developers and contributors

-Please refer to the instructions in <a class="smooth-link" title="README" href="https://github.com/PRUNERS/archer/blob/master/README.md" target="_blank">README.md</a>.
+Please refer to the instructions in the
+<a class="smooth-link" title="README" href="https://github.com/PRUNERS/archer/blob/master/README.md" target="_blank">README.md</a>.